19 Jul Alcohol Use in Older Adults

 However, as the body ages, the way it is able to process and metabolize alcohol changes.
 Overall, aging increases our sensitivity to alcohol and lessens our ability to tolerate it.
 As we age, the amount of water in the body decreases which means there is less water to dilute any alcohol consumed.
 Therefore, older adults will feel the effects of drinking (slurred speech, lack of coordination, sleepiness) more quickly than younger people.

 Furthermore, alcoholic beverages can negatively impact chronic health problems and diseases many seniors already have.
-And, serious side effects may occur when taking prescribed and over-the-counter medications including herbal remedies.
+For example, serious side effects may occur when taking prescribed and over-the-counter medications including herbal remedies.
 Consequently, the two or three glasses of wine mom has every evening at cocktail hour or the double martini dad drinks each night may adversely affect their health.
 This is especially true after the age of 65.

 Alcohol and Disease